 Dr. Giering joined the First Sensor AG (formerly: Silicon Sensor International AG), a stock listed company based in Germany, in 1999 as CEO.
 He managed to grow this company at an impressive rate.
 Revenue increased from EUR 2.5 million in 1999 to more than EUR 110 million in 2013.
 First Sensor is admitted for trading on Frankfurt Stock Exchange at the prime standard.

 In 2013 he founded his new company Magnosco GmbH aiming at revolutionizing the way skin cancer can be detected by electronic analysis.

 Currently Dr. Giering is a Board Member of Vita 34 AG, Leipzig, Commerzbank AG, Regionalbeirat Ost, Berlin and 3D Interaction Technologies GmbH, Dresden

-In 2000 Hans-Peter Metzler founded the company Photeon Technologies (www.photeon.com).
-Photeon is a leading provider of photonic IP, components and subsystems for use in optical communications and broadband data transmission.
+In 2000 Hans-Peter Metzler founded Photeon Technologies, a major provider of semiconductor IP, components and subsystems for use in communications, automotive and industrial applications.

-Hans-Peter Metzler is member of the Supervisory Board of Zumtobel Group AG as well as Board Member, investor and chairman of quite a few other companies and foundations.
+Hans-Peter Metzler is chairman of Aquin & Cie AG, Heliatek GmbH, ecoRobotix AG as well as investor and director of quite a few other companies and foundations.

 Hans-Peter Metzler has broad interests in musical theatre and modern art.
 Since 2012 he is President of the famous Bregenz Festival.